Stock market today: Wall Street rises to more records to close out its latest winning month

 The hope on Wall Street is still that the Federal Reserve will begin cutting its main interest rate in June.
 Lower interest rates ease the pressure on the economy, while boosting prices for investments.
 But progress on bringing inflation down has become bumpier recently, with reports this year coming in hotter than expected.

+Besides interest rates staying higher for longer, critics say other threats could also derail the stock market’s dash higher.
+Chief among them is that stock prices have climbed faster than corporate profits, leaving them looking expensive by some measures.
+Companies will need to deliver solid growth in profits to justify the moves.

-On Wall Street, RH jumped 17.8% even though the retailer of home décor reported weaker profit and revenue for the latest quarter than analysts expected.
+On Wall Street, RH jumped 17.3% even though the retailer of home furnishings reported weaker profit and revenue for the latest quarter than analysts expected.
 It also indicated demand is trending upward, and it gave a revenue forecast for the upcoming year that was slightly above analysts’ expectations.

 Analysts said investors are ready to pounce on signs of a recovery in the housing market, with interest and mortgage rates expected to come down later this year.